No one wants to deal with acne scars — no one! But, for some people, they’re a skin reality. If you have acne scars, we’re here to help.

 - Without proper treatment of active acne, dark spots and permanent scars can appear on the skin as acne clears.
 That’s why it’s important to treat acne as quickly as you can.

 - Acne pigmentation scars usually fade within 3 to 18 months, although it can last indefinitely if untreated.
+A medicated dark spot treatment can fade these marks more quickly but will not have an effect on depressed acne scars.

 - Most acne pigmentation scars can be avoided by early treatment of active acne without manual manipulation of the skin.